 Comparing Vesicular-Arbuscular Mycorrhizal Colonization in Conventional versus Organic Strawberry Production Systems

-- Compare effects of various strawberry management strategies on AMF
+1- Compare effects of various strawberry management strategies on arbuscular mycorrhizal fungi (AMF)

 The growers participating in the study received substantial information packets regarding AMF ecology and the symbiosis between plants and AMF, in addition to verbal information through conversations with the researchers.
-The growers who participated in the study also attended one grower feed back session where they were able to view microscope slides of the mycorrhizal organisms on their particular farms.
+The growers who participated in the study will attend at least one grower feed back session where they will be able to see microscope slides of the mycorrhizal organisms on their particular farms.
 Non-participating growers have been updated on the project via newsletters.
-An educational seminar and preliminary results were presented at the Minnesota Fruit and Vegetable Growers Association meeting in February 2004.
+An educational seminar and preliminary results will be presented at the upcoming Minnesota Fruit and Vegetable Growers Association meeting in February 2004.

-The grower feedback session allowed participating farmers to view preliminary results and discuss implications in terms of farming methods, economic returns, feasibility, etc. Additional follow-up sessions at the completion of the project provided an opportunity for discussion of final results and future research needs.
+The grower feedback session will allow participating farmers to view preliminary results and discuss implications in terms of farming methods, economic returns, feasibility, etc.

 Impacts and Contributions/Outcomes

-Implementation of, and results from this project provided strawberry growers with more insight into the soil ecosystem and how it is affected by agricultural practices.
-Through the example of AMF in strawberries, the project’s educational components highlighted the presence and importance of the soil community, which many growers may not have considered in overall farm management plans.
-Although the information was focused on AMF in strawberry systems its applicability to other production systems was emphasized.
+Ultimately, this project will provide growers with more insight into the soil ecosystem and how it is affected by agricultural practices.
+Through the example of AMF in strawberries, the project’s educational components will highlight the presence and importance of the soil community, which many growers may not consider in overall farm management plans.
+Although the information will be focused on AMF in strawberry systems its applicability to other production systems will be emphasized.

-While new management strategies may take infinite forms based on individual farms, some examples might include reduced tillage and subsequent reduced erosion and compaction; increased mulch applications or cover cropping; or reduced pesticide use.
+Growers can access information via seminars and extension documents and use this information to make management decisions which optimize AMF health.
+While management strategies may take infinite forms based on individual farms some examples might include reduced phosphorus application and subsequent reduced leaching; reduced tillage and subsequent reduced erosion and compaction; increased cover cropping; or reduced fungicide use.
 These changes will benefit the farmer in terms of reduced costs and potential higher returns.
 In addition, the environmental benefits will serve both consumers and the farming community.